MiFis or MiFi dongles are compact, wireless devices that enable multiple users to share a single mobile broadband connection while they are on the go.

 How fast is MiFi mobile broadband?

-As with any type of connection, users will typically experience some slowdown when the signal is being shared.
+As with any type of connection, however, users will typically experience some slowdown when the signal is being shared.

 Which providers offer MiFi products?